 The Advanced step appears.
 This optional step allows you to configure a schedule to automate prediction runs, define prediction exclusions to filter certain events, or select Finish if nothing is needed.

 Setup a scoring schedule by configuring the Scoring Frequency.
 Automated prediction runs can be scheduled to run on either a weekly or a monthly basis.

 To exclude an event, select Add exclusion and define the event.
-To remove an exclusion, select the ellipses (…) to the top-right of the event container and then select Remove Container.
+To remove an exclusion, select the ellipses (…) to the top-right of the event container, then select Remove Container.

 If the instance is created successfully, a prediction run is immediately triggered and subsequent runs execute according to your defined schedule.

 Depending on the size of the input data, prediction runs can take up to 24 hours to complete.

 By following this section, you have configured an instance of Customer AI and a prediction run was executed.
 Upon the run’s successful completion, scored insights automatically populate profiles with predicted scores if the profile toggle is enabled.
 Please wait up to 24 hours before continuing to the next section of this tutorial.